 Mentoring at Carter and MacRae

-Helping students with English, Math and Music
+Helping students with English and Math

 Mentoring at Carter and MacRae Elementary School is about so much more than teaching.
 As you spend time with students, you get to know them and become a significant person in their lives.
 The in-classroom one-on-one attention helps nurture these children, many of whom come from families unable to help because of language deficiencies, second-shift jobs, and/or parental incarceration.